 RE makes a key educational contribution to pupil's explorations of British values.
 Teaching the Nottingham City and Nottinghamshire Agreed Syllabus for RE will enable pupils to learn to think for themselves about British values.
 At Phoenix we are committed to serving the community.
 We recognise the multi-cultural, multi-faith and ever changing nature of the UK.
 We also understand the vital role we have in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
-The government set out its definition of British values in the 2011 Prevent Strategy.
 As well as actively promoting these values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including 'extremist' views.